AI in Schools: Best Practices for Teachers and Leaders

 4) Use human review for high-stakes decisions

-AI should support professional judgment, not replace it.
-Keep final grading, safeguarding judgments, and formal interventions under educator control with transparent review steps.
+AI should support professional judgement, not replace it.
+Keep final grading, safeguarding judgements, and formal interventions under educator control with transparent review steps.

 5) Measure impact each half-term